 The Mediterranean square-sail allowed vessels to sail at a steady speed day and night.
 In good weather, with a favourable wind from the side or behind, a vessel could reach average speeds of between four and six knots.
 If the wind was blowing in the wrong direction progress was very slow and only the most well-maintained vessels with the best crews were able to sail against the wind at an angle of no more than sixty or seventy degrees.
 Literary sources suggest that most sailors preferred to wait in port for better weather.

 Navigation in the ancient world was based on careful observation of the environment; the sun, stars and weather conditions.
 By doing this, and drawing upon many centuries of learned knowledge, sailors could navigate their way comfortably around the Mediterranean.
 They could sail on courses that took them out of sight of land and they were able to sail through the night, finding their way by the stars.
-The most common piece of equipment was a
+The most common piece of equipment was a lead sounding weight

 .
 This allowed the depth of the water to be established, but it also recovered a sample of the seabed and an experienced navigator could use this extra information to help maintain a course or sense when land was approaching, but still out of sight.